k8ssandra/cass-operator/docs/developer/validating_webhook.md

 explicitly configured in the kubernetes validatingwebhookconfiguration object.

 To support the above scenarios, the operator uses cert-manager to take care of generating and injecting the certificates.
-The validating webhook can be disabled in the OperatorConfig, which is mounted as a ConfigMap to the container.
+The validating webhook is only started when the manager is launched with `--webhook-cert-path` set, otherwise webhooks are disabled.